hesbornomwandho/Finger-Millet-Project/README.md

-# Modelling of chlorophyll flouresence and  finger millet images infected by blast disease Eastern Africa
+# Application of machine learning anf chlorophyll flourence to score finger millet blast disease in eastern Africa

 Finger millet is one among the small grain millets which is an important food and income source for most of the people in the rural and semi-arid areas in eastern Africa.
 Most of the farmers use unimproved varieties which are vulnerable to biotic and abiotic stresses.
 Finger millet blast disease, caused by the filamentous oomycete fungus M. oryzae, accounts for up to 90% of yield losses experienced in combination with other abiotic stresses.